acreegan/lung_modelling/docs/app.rst

 **datset_root**: Root directory for the dataset on which to run the workflow.
 If set to null a directory select dialog will be created.
-This can also be overwritten from the command line.
+This can also be overwritten from the command line (e.g., user_config.dataset_root="C:/path/to/dataset").

 **log_level**: Log level for loguru logs